amannn/next-client-script/README.md

 This is a Next.js plugin that is intended to be used in conjunction with disabled runtime JavaScript.
 You can add client bundles on a per-page basis that only sprinkle a tiny bit JavaScript over otherwise completely static pages.

+This allows for the same [architecture that Netflix has chosen for their public pages](https://medium.com/dev-channel/a-netflix-web-performance-case-study-c0bcde26a9d9).

 **Benefits:**

 - Keep the React component model for rendering your markup server side